LocalGovIMS/localgov-ims-website/documentation/index.markdown

 ### Project team

 The project team is made up of partner councils, the Department for Levelling Up, Housing, and Communities (DLUHC) and dxw.
-The team represents LocalGov IMS as a collective and guides the direction of the IMS.
+The team represents Local Gov IMS as a collective and guides the direction of the IMS.

 The project team is responsible for: